 Last year was my very first year for making my own Advent calendar, and it turned out pretty well, I think.
 I did vintage Christmas images and put an envelope with an activity for the kids to do on the back of each one.

 This year I wanted to keep the activity part but do something a little more playful and modern for the decorative part.
 Like, say, spray painted dinosaurs.

-First I bought two (affiliate link) lots of twelve plastic dinosaurs from Oriental Trading Company (by way of Amazon), for $9.95 each:
+First I bought two (affiliate links ahead; if you buy something after following my links, I get a small commission, but you don’t pay any extra.
+Thanks for supporting Boxy Colonial!) lots of twelve plastic dinosaurs from Oriental Trading Company (by way of Amazon):